Ale-JRD/Alblogtrad/content/post/Trad-2/index.md

 _Smack, smack, smack_ The sound of him pounding her buttocks echoes through the room, and Sera’s coquettish voice grew higher in tone.

-「Ahh… Ahee… I, I, I’m cumming… from havinggg, my inside drilled, by Yuu’s dick… Nghh, ahh, I’m going to… cum already… C, cummingggg!!!!」
+"Ahh… Ahee… I, I, I’m cumming… from havinggg, my inside drilled, by Yuu’s dick… Nghh, ahh, I’m going to… cum already… C, cummingggg!!!!"

 ## 12345

-「I think I went a little too rough earlier.
-I’m sorry, big sis Sera.」
+"I think I went a little too rough earlier.
+I’m sorry, big sis Sera."

-「It, it’s fine.
-It felt…so good…so…don’t…worry…about it…ahn!」
+"It, it’s fine.
+It felt…so good…so…don’t…worry…about it…ahn!"

-「Fufufu, glad to hear that.
+"Fufufu, glad to hear that.
 You’re smaller than me, so I’ve always wanted to do it like this too, you see, big sis Sera.
-How do you like it?」
+How do you like it?"

-「Ah, ahn, it, it’s nice.
+"Ah, ahn, it, it’s nice.
 This is my first time doing it like this, but… I like it.
-It’s like I’m being wrapped by you, Yuu… Moreover, oh, oh, you’re coming… all the way, to my deepest part!」
+It’s like I’m being wrapped by you, Yuu… Moreover, oh, oh, you’re coming… all the way, to my deepest part!"

 Switching positions from the hand-pulling doggy position, this time, he wrapped Sera from behind and moved his hips in a circular motion in a reverse-sitting position.